 Failure to Allege All Impairments on Your Application

 Failing to allege all of your severe impairments while filing your application for benefits, including mental conditions, is one of the most common mistakes made when a person is filing a disability benefits claim.
-Some claimants will have multiple conditions which contribute to an inability to work, but they only list their most severe condition on the application for disability benefits.
-You should list all of the physical or mental conditions (including emotional or learning problems) that are related to your ability to work, not just your most severe conditions.
-Social Security will evaluate all of your conditions.
-If you have already made this mistake, you can also list your additional conditions on any appeals that may be necessary.
+Some claimants will have multiple conditions contributing to an inability to work, but they only list their most severe condition on the application for disability benefits.

-It is also important that you follow your doctor’s recommended treatment plan.
-When you fail to follow treatment recommended by an attending physician, then you are considered to be “non-compliant”, and your non-compliance will be noted in the medical evidence.
-You will have the best chance of winning your disability claim if you are in a position to testify that you still continue to suffer from a severe impairment despite doing everything your healthcare provider has asked of you.
+You will have the best chance of winning your disability claim if you can testify that you continue to suffer from a severe impairment despite doing everything your healthcare provider has asked of you.

 Failure to Switch Doctors When Your Doctor Does Not Support Your Claim

-Your doctor needs to have a good understanding of your symptoms and limitations, and how those symptoms and limitations prevent you from working.
-If you believe that you are disabled and your doctors do not support your disability claim, or will not fill out paperwork in support of your claim, then you should seek out different medical providers.
+Your doctor needs to have a good understanding of your symptoms and limitations and how those symptoms and limitations prevent you from working.
+If you believe that you are disabled and your doctors do not support your disability claim or will not fill out paperwork in support of your claim, then you should seek out different medical providers.

 An example of this would be a person who thinks they have rheumatoid arthritis, but their primary care doctor says they do not.
 If this person continues to consult with multiple doctors until they get a rheumatoid arthritis diagnosis, this would be considered doctor shopping.